-Do all things work for good and should we be thankful for everything?
+Do all things work for good and what effect do praise and thanks have?

 Do all things work for good?